Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

 ## 🛠️ Solution

-A data-driven approach was used to analyse delivery patterns and build predictive models capable of identifying deliveries that are likely to be delayed.
+A data-driven approach was used to analyse delivery patterns and build predictive models to identify deliveries likely to be delayed.

 ---